komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

-## Quality check of Danish country-wide ALS datesets
+## Quality check of Danish country-wide ALS datasets

 This report aim to quality check the different danish country-wide ALS datasets on the AU server.
 The following directories were revised: